RGF-team/rgf/python-package/Readme.rst

 ``sudo`` (or administrator privileges in Windows) may be needed to perform commands.

-Here is the guide how you can build executable files from binaries.
-The file for RGF will be in ``rgf/python-package/include/rgf/bin`` folder and files for FastRGF will appear in ``rgf/python-package/include/fast_rgf/bin`` folder.
+Detailed guides how you can build executable files of RGF and FastRGF from source files could be found in their folders `here <https://github.com/RGF-team/rgf/tree/master/RGF##3-creating-the-executable>`__ and `here <https://github.com/RGF-team/rgf/tree/master/python-package#fastrgf-compilation>`__ respectively.

 RGF Compilation
 '''''''''''''''